Foundational Concepts

 Strengths

-- Massive write throughput.
+- Massive write throughput (leveraging LSM Trees).

 - High availability and fault tolerance (no single point of failure).